 Source: Dial-a-doctor, online services cut office visits - USA Today

 Video conferencing would seem to be the logical solution.
 Dr. Rakesh Khatri, Medical Director of the Stroke Care Now Network, has practiced telestroke in settings that were both equipped with video and those without.
-He notes that even though it may be more expedient to have information relayed to you by a nurse or doctor, with video,”you can actually talk to patient.
+He notes that even though it may be more expedient to have information relayed to you by a nurse or doctor, when you have a direct video connection,”you can actually talk to patient.
 It’s a more personal touch…you can look and connect.
 Sometimes when you are unsure of findings, seeing the patient lets you make surer decisions.”

 With the potential to make health care more accessible and less expensive without sacrificing quality, online health care looks to have a bright future!